 The Inheritors Circle is a weekly program striving to create and sustain effective leaders who are able to serve both the Muslim and larger community.
 The Inheritors Circle works towards developing socially agile young leaders who are able to maintain a healthy understanding and practice of Islam.
 The Inheritors Circle is intentionally designed for youth between the ages of 13-16 residing in the Bay Area who are willing to commit to the entire program.

 Is a unique summer camp with a focus on spiritual cultivation, emotional intelligence, and increasing social agility.
 In the space of a week, the “Inheritors” enjoy a transformative experience including sacred learning, mediation, team-building exercises and recreational activities.

-Keep your calendars marked from July 16th to July 21st, 2017!
-Applications coming soon!
+Keep your calendars marked from July 2nd to July 6th, 2017!